Around the World (1943 film): Plot

-Kay Kyser, his band, and several entertainers begin a tour of overseas U.S. military forces.
-In Australia, the group is approached by a stranded American teen-ager, Marcy McGuire, who pleads with Kyser for him to take her with them when they leave.
-Kyser refuses, but this does not deter McGuire, who stows away on the group's plane heading for India.
-When she is discovered, the American authorities insist she be returned to Australia, but Kyser agrees to take responsibility for her.
+Kyser hands out the visas for India as they load the plane, and he is approached by a stranded American teen-ager, Marcy McGuire, who pleads with Kyser for him to take her with them.
+Kyser refuses, but this does not deter Marcy, who stows away on the Clipper.
+When she is discovered, the American authorities in New Delhi insist she be returned to Australia, but Kyser offers to take responsibility for her.